ninglab/eCeLLM/README.md

 # eCeLLM

-This repo contains the code, data, and models for "eCeLLM: Generalizing Large Language Models for E-commerce from Large-scale, High-quality Instruction Data"
+This repo contains the code for "eCeLLM: Generalizing Large Language Models for E-commerce from Large-scale, High-quality Instruction Data"

 ## Introduction
 We introduce ECInstruct,